sim4ia/sigir2025/index.md

         allowfullscreen>
 </iframe>

-For initial testing, we provide a tutorial here showing how you can easily try out the tasks using SimIIR and GitHub Codespaces.
+For initial testing, we provide a tutorial here that shows how to easily try out the tasks using SimIIR and GitHub Codespaces.
 However, due to the hardware limitations of Codespaces, we recommend running your simulations in a local Docker container for more robust experiments.

 ## Dates

-- 16th May 2025: Release of the training dataset and Docker SimIIR package
+- 16 May 2025: Release of the training dataset and Docker SimIIR package
-- 13rd June 2025: Release of the test dataset
+- 13 June 2025: Release of the test dataset
-- 27th June 2025: Submission deadline for simulation configurations from participants
+- 27 June 2025: Submission deadline for simulation configurations from participants
-- 4th July 2025: Submission deadline for Lab Notes
+- 4 July 2025: Submission deadline for Lab Notes
-- 17th July 2025: Workshop at SIGIR in Padua, Italy
+- 17 July 2025: Workshop at SIGIR in Padua, Italy

 ## Registration

 The workshop will be in person.
 Every participant who would like to take part in the workshop must register via the official [SIGIR registration portal](https://sigir2025.dei.unipd.it/registration.html).

-- Early registration deadline: May 20, 2025.
+- Early registration deadline: 20 May, 2025.
-- Standard registration deadline: June 13, 2025.
+- Standard registration deadline: 13 June, 2025.
 - Late registration deadline: 18 July 2025.

 We look forward to meeting you in Padua!